williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/set-up-authz-server.md

 5. [Test the Authorization Server](#test-your-authorization-server-configuration)

 ### Create an Authorization Server

+> NOTE: If you have an Okta Developer Account, you can skip this step because you already have a custom Authorization Server created for you, called "default".

 1. In the Okta Developer Dashboard, navigate to **API > Authorization Servers**.
 {% img okta-admin-auth-server-toolbar-dev alt:"Authorization Server" %}